 Collagen is the most abundant protein in the human body.
-It is found in the bones, muscles, skin, and tendons.
+It is found in the bones, skin, muscles, and tendons.
 Doctors use collagen in wound healing techniques.
-It also features in cosmetic preparations to enhance the skin.
+Collagen also features in many cosmetic preparations for the skin.

 Collagen forms a scaffold that provides strength and structure within the body.
 It is an essential component of connective tissue and plays a crucial role in holding the body’s cells together.
 It also provides strength and elasticity to the skin.

 Endogenous collagen is natural collagen that the body synthesizes.
 Exogenous collagen is synthetic.
 It comes from an outside source, such as supplements.